Shaikat0079/quiz-app-assignment/README.md

     <li>Added Charts with the help of Recharts</li>
     <li>Added tailwind!
 Also for stayling the project!</li>
 </ul>
+<p>This has been a simple project!
+First it seemed pretty difficult.
+But after some time and doing some searching it started to seem an easy task!
+Here you will find 4 exams on the topic of JS, REACT, CSS and GIT.
+These are objective type questions.
+Which are very easy if you have proper knowledge over them.<p>
+<h1>Here you will be able to see the answer is weather wrong or right through tost. </h1>
+<h1>By clicking the eye icon you can get the answer through tost.
+But you shouldn't be doing that. </h1>

+<h2><a href="https://fanciful-palmier-ff87dd.netlify.app/" target="_blank">Quiz App Live Link</a><h2>

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).